How to Make a Webcomic and How We Made Ours (2025)

 Before you go, we're going to throw at few more valuable pieces of information at you.

-• Look into Search Engine Optimization - When you search "Objectified Comic" on Google you will find our website, but it wasn't always like that.
+Look into Search Engine Optimization - When you search "Objectified" on Google, our evil gay comic is the first result.
+But it wasn't always like that.
 In order to rank well on search results our pages needed to include a lot of relevant data, key words, and alt text.
 Then, Google's engine had to send a bot to crawl and index our pages.
 Wix will help you set up an account with Google Search Console and give you tips for managing your SEO through the dashboard, so we won't get into the small details.

-• Don't make promises you can't keep - It's a normal part of life to start working on something that you inevitably won't finish.
+Don't make promises you can't keep - It's a normal part of life to start working on something that you inevitably won't finish.
 Be careful about what you promise is coming out in case you can't finish it on time.
 We had to delay Turtleshell's first journal entry when we had promised it would release in October, for example!
-Mounting broken promises might look bad.
+Mounting broken promises might look bad (we're taking forever on ROI)

 We'll update the guide with relevant information and fix errors in the future when we find time.
 Thanks for reading Objectified!